 - Safety practices.
-You obviously do not want you family to be harmed by the pest treatment, so the professionals will always try to avoid using chemicals.
-Some jobs, however, need exactly that and the specialists will use those with caution and precision.
+You obviously do not want your family to be harmed by the pest treatment, so the professionals will always try to avoid using chemicals.
+Some jobs, however, need exactly that, and the specialists will use those with caution and precision.
 These technicians have the means to apply the right techniques for the right jobs.

 - Distinguishing between good and bad pests.
-If you own a garden and rely heavily on natural pest control, you would probably want to keep the helpful spiders and ladybugs alive, while letting the professionals treat your mouse problem, for example.
-An experienced pro knows how to treat the unwanted pests and keep the helpful ones alive.
+If you own a garden and rely heavily on natural pest control, you would probably want to keep the helpful spiders and ladybugs alive while letting the professionals treat your mouse problem, for example.
+An experienced pro knows how to treat unwanted pests and keep helpful ones alive.